-- Write about your experience in the campus newspaper
+- Writing about your experience in the school newspaper

 WHO CAN APPLY FOR THE CAPA AMBASSADOR PROGRAM

 You must be a current undergraduate student enrolled in the semester after you return from your CAPA program.
 We are looking for people who are enthusiastic, creative, and passionate about their experience abroad.
 You need to be responsible, possess good time management skills, and be willing to do some of your tasks in the evenings when students are more readily available.
 Good communication skills are valued, and we prefer people who are well-versed and active in social media.
-We request a one-semester commitment from all Ambassadors, and by mutural agreement you can continue until you graduate.
-To help prepare you, there will be a mandatory on-line training session with CAPA staff over the telephone.
+We request a one-semester commitment from all Ambassadors, and by mutual agreement you can continue until you graduate.
+To help prepare you, there will be a mandatory on-line training session with CAPA staff.